howardwch/quay-demo-lab/exercises/scenario2.md

 	    gzip -c > 259ad5f5e699015b2fa35e28f78006a95aebaa905798df509370146ea6917d4d.malware
 	```

-	now replace the original lay with the tampered layer and update the manifest according to the size change (the original size is 226)
+	now replace the original layer with the tampered layer and update the manifest according to the size change (the original size is 226)

 	```